 Thingvellir is a UNESCO World Heritage Listed site and is also the birthplace of the world’s first democratic parliament.
 This part of the country offers incredible views of distant mountains, sweeping planes and rocky cliff faces.
 Thingvellir is a must-see when visiting Iceland.

 You will then make your way back to the nation’s capital.
-When you have arrived back in Reykjavik you will have a chance to take in the vibrant life of the world’s northernmost capital city before you head home tomorrow.
+When you have arrived back in Reykjavik you will have a chance to take in the vibrant life of the world’s northernmost capital city.

 It’s your last day in Iceland.
 If you are taking an afternoon flight back home, you could spend a bit of time in town soaking up some last sights and sounds.
 This is the perfect time to get any pictures you haven’t managed to yet, visit some museums or grab those all-important souvenirs.